 I selected my way through various screens on the ticket machine in the train station, guessing some of the more obscure translations, until I found that the return train fare to Cascais was nice and cheap.
 The Rascal travelled free.
 I parted with a few coins and we headed to the nearest turnstile with our ticket.
 We had a much better view than we’d had on the tram, as the train travelled through small stations and on along the coast.
 At the very end of the line we stepped out into the quirky streets of Cascais with their flowing designs.
 We pottered about with no real destination in mind, checked out the busy seafront.
 Then we sheltered from the perennial rain in a pastry shop/cafe.
 The Rascal had (yet another) massive croissant while I tried a very chocolatey concoction.
 The Rascal loves sitting in cafes and restaurants watching everyone around us whilst stuffing his face.
 It’s one of his favourite pastimes, in fact.
 When we were done he attempted to do a little window-shopping across the road.
 I had to firmly insist we were leaving once I saw the price-tag of the yellow bus he was eyeing up.
 Definitely catering for a clientele with a lot more cash to spend than us.
 It was easy to see why this seaside town would appeal to many with its tasteful stores and beautiful coastline though.

 Sadly for us, it was to be an early morning start the following day with a long taxi, plane, bus, train and walk back home to our house in Ireland.
 “No want plane”, the Rascal started wailing as soon as the plane took off.
-It was a fun flight home, where the temperature had hovered around freezing for the past few days.
+It was a fun flight home.
+The temperature had hovered around freezing for the past few days while we were adventuring.
 It was a frosty 7 degrees in the sitting room when we got back.
 I fired up the central heating and got out the winter woolies and blankets.
 Several hours later, it finally crept up to 14 degrees.
 We were definitely going to miss Lisbon.